baldraven/tetrizz/README.md

 - funky gamespeed and synchronization when tabbed out
 - fix rotation system and wall kicks

+todo list:
+- tests
+- check for dead code that could be left after all the iterations

 ## How to use
 ```
 npm install